OpenEvalProject/evals/manuscripts/elife-16747/v1/manuscript.md

 The participants (39 female, 11 male) ranged in age between 18 and 30 years (mean age 21.5 y, SD = 3.1 y).
 All held the German general qualification for university entrance (Abitur), and 44 of them were psychology students.
 Since very good grades in secondary school are required for admission in psychology at German universities, the group can be assumed to have relatively high test intelligence, although we did not conduct an intelligence test (Füllgrabe et al., 2014).

-## Apparatus
+### Apparatus

 The auditory stimuli were generated digitally, played back via an RME (Haimhausen, Germany) ADI/S digital-to-analog converter (fs = 44.1 kHz, 24-bit resolution), attenuated by a TDT (Alachua, FL) PA5 programmable attenuator, buffered by a TDT HB7 headphone buffer, and presented via Sennheiser (Wedemark, Germany) HDA 200 circumaural headphones calibrated according to IEC 318 (1970).
 The visual stimuli and task instructions were presented on a 17'' TFT computer monitor.
 The experiment was conducted in a double-walled sound-insulated chamber (IAC Acoustics Germany, Niederkrüchten).
 Responses were collected via a numeric keypad, a computer keyboard, or a mouse, depending on the task.

-## Tasks
+### Tasks

-## Audiometric thresholds
+#### Audiometric thresholds

-Detection thresholds were measured bilaterally using Békésy tracking (
+Detection thresholds were measured bilaterally using Békésy tracking (Békésy, 1947; Hartmann, 2005) with pulsed 270-ms pure tones including 10-ms cos2 on- and off-ramps.
+The starting frequency was 100 Hz.
+The frequency increased exponentially from tone to tone, at a rate of 1.4 octaves/minute.
+For each listener and ear, thresholds were computed as the average sound pressure level in a third-octave band around octave frequencies between 125 Hz and 4 kHz.
+The average hearing levels are shown in Figure 1.
+The individual better-ear pure tone average threshold (PTABE) at octave frequencies between 125 Hz and 4 kHz was entered as a predictor of cocktail-party listening in the regression analyses.
+In addition, the individual average bilateral asymmetry of the thresholds at the same octave frequencies (HLdiff) was included as a predictor, because asymmetric thresholds can affect binaural unmasking on the basis of ITD cues (Bronkhorst and Plomp, 1989).

 ![Figure 1.](https://cdn.elifesciences.org/articles/16747/elife-16747-fig1-v1.jpg)

-**Figure 1.:** N = 50).Left panel: left ear.
+**Figure 1.:** Left panel: left ear.
 Right panel: right ear.
-Error bars represent 95% confidence intervals.DOI: http://dx.doi.org/10.7554/eLife.16747.005
+Error bars represent 95% confidence intervals.

-## Cocktail-party listening task
+#### Cocktail-party listening task

 As a measure of speech understanding in adverse listening conditions, we used a simulated cocktail-party listening task with two interfering speakers.
 The listeners performed a sentence identification task with the speech material of the Oldenburger Satztest (OLSA; HörTech gGmbH, Oldenburg), which is a German matrix test (Wagener et al., 1999a).
 The speech material consists of sentences with the syntactic structure name-verb-numeral-adjective-object (e.g., 'Peter kauft vier kleine Messer' – 'Peter buys four small knives').
 The sentences were constructed by pseudo-randomly selecting one of ten alternatives for each word position.
 This results in syntactically correct but semantically unpredictable sentences, which makes it possible to use each sentence several times for the same listener.
 In total, 100 different sentences are available in the OLSA test.
 The sentences are produced by an adult male speaker and are optimized for similar intelligibility (Wagener et al., 1999b).
 The task was to identify the sentence produced by the target speaker.
 The matrix of 5 (word position) × 10 (alternatives) words constituting the sentence test was displayed on a computer monitor.
 On each trial, subjects were asked to select the five words they had just heard using a computer mouse.
 The selected words were displayed in a row below the matrix of test words.
 Initially, the selected words were displayed in black ink.
 After confirming their selection by clicking on an 'Accept' button, the participants received immediate feedback concerning the correctness of their selection of words.
 Correctly identified words were colored in green, and incorrect words were colored in red.
 This visual feedback was presented for 500 ms. The next trial then started automatically after a pause of 500 ms.